garudlab/Wasney-Briscoe/analysis/MIDAS.md

 For details on each step, please refer to [MIDAS documentation](https://github.com/snayfach/MIDAS) (Nayfach et al., 2016).
 All scripts referenced here can be found in `scripts/MIDAS/` directory.
 All steps were performed on Hoffman2 using a job scheduler.

 MIDAS runs on `python 2.7`.
-Therefor, all MIDAS code is executed in a custom conda environment called `python27_env` that has `python 2.7` loaded.
+Therefore, all MIDAS code is executed in a custom conda environment called `python27_env` that has `python 2.7` loaded.

 ## 1. Species step